Château Laroze Saint-Emilion 2020 - Grand Cru Classé

 Wine noted (guide 2024) 1*Star (Very successful wine)

-The complex and harmonious nose, with notes of red fruit and spices, opens the tasting with elegance.
-This is followed by a powerful but smooth structure, with freshness, tight tannins supported by good barrel aging, and a long toasty finish.
-2027-2032
+The nose, complex and harmonious, with notes of red fruit and spice, opens the tasting with elegance.
+This is followed by a powerful yet smooth structure, with freshness and firm tannins supported by well-defined barrel aging, and a long, toasty finish.
+2027–2032

 About the estate:

-Heir to a lineage of winemakers dating back to 1610, Georges Gurchy founded the estate in 1882.
-His descendants, the Meslin family, are still at the helm: Guy succeeded his father Georges in 1990 as head of the property.
-Classified since 1955, the estate has a large vineyard covering 27 hectares on clay-sand soils, west of Saint-Émilion.
+Descended from a family with a winemaking tradition dating back to 1610, Georges Gurchy founded the estate in 1882.
+His descendants, the Meslin family, are still at the helm: Guy succeeded his father Georges in 1990 as head of the estate.
+Classified since 1955, the estate boasts a substantial vineyard covering 27 hectares on clay-sand soils, west of Saint-Émilion.

 Robert Parker - Wine Advocate